DorisWarren/soma-kombucha/README.md

 * _Navigate to the folder inside your terminal and run `npm install`_
 * _After the install is complete you can run `npm run start` to see a live version of the website._

+## Development Notes
+* _When starting off, REACT has a more minimlist approach.Which is fine, you are able to add additional libraies based upon your needs.
+Angular provides a lot more features like `@angular/router` and `@angular/forms`._
+* _Uses `JSX`, on top of JavaScript.
+Along with `State Managment` and `PropTypes`.(Still TRYING to understand this)._
+* _Styling is a lot more complicated with React.
+This past week, I felt styling with REACT was a bit more complicated.
+I figured out an easier way to implement styling!

 ## Known Bugs